KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

 you want to be able to get information about a hypothetical orbit that an object may someday end up in, even when its not in that orbit now.
-One case where this may be useful is when trying to place a satellite into a desired final orbit (say to fufill a contract).
+One case where this may be useful is when trying to place a satellite into a desired final orbit (say to fulfill a contract).
 You may wish to see some information about that destination orbit even though no particular objects are in that orbit at the moment.
 To do this you can create an :struct`Orbit` object using the ``CREATEORBIT()`` function described below.
 You pass in